Salt Lake City

 City Creek Canyon / Memory Grove

 Service vehicles are allowed on all days and should always be expected when bicycling in the canyon.
-Speed limit of 15 mph also applies to bikes.
+The speed limit of 15 mph also applies to bikes.
 SLC Public Utilities manages the canyon.

 Parley's Trail